MercuryWorkshop/wisp-client-js/README.md

 });
 ```

 The `_wisp_connections` global object will be used to manage the active Wisp connections.
+This object is able to store multiple active Wisp connections, identified by the websocket URL.

 ## Copyright:
 This library is licensed under the GNU AGPL v3.